How to use Anusol Suppository

 Follow all directions on the product package.
 If you have any questions, ask your doctor or pharmacist.

+Before use, clean the area with mild soap and water, rinse well, and pat dry.
+If the suppository is too soft to insert, place it in cold water or refrigerate it for 30 minutes before removing the wrapper.
 To use suppositories, unwrap the suppository.
 Lie on your left side with the right knee bent.
 Carefully push the suppository (pointed side first) just inside the anus with your finger.
 Do not push more than an inch or two inside the anus.